Walter Herrmann: Brazil

 Herrmann spent the 2014–15 season, playing in the top-tier level Brazilian League, with Flamengo.
 With Flamengo, he won the 2014 edition of the FIBA Intercontinental Cup, and the Brazilian League's 2014–15 season championship.

 National team career

 Herrmann was a key reserve for years on the senior men's Argentine national basketball team.
-With Argentina's national team, he won the gold medal at the 2001 FIBA Americas Championship.
-He also won the gold medal at the 2004 Summer Olympic Games.
+With Argentina's national team, he won the gold medal at the 2001 and 2004 South American Championship.
+He also was part of the squad that won the gold medal at the 2004 Summer Olympic Games.

 Herrmann also played at the 2006 FIBA World Championship with Argentina's national team.
 In 2012, he was invited to re-join Argentina's national team.
 He also played at the 2014 FIBA World Cup.